cloudy-native/lingolotus.com/story-ideas/intermediate-1.md

 Story 8: Health and Exercise
-Theme: Discussing health and fitnessPurpose: Learn health-related vocabulary and routines
+Theme: Discussing health and fitness
+Purpose: Learn health-related vocabulary and routines

 Do you exercise?
 Yes, I exercise three times a week.